• Trick Or Treat

 Home » raising children » Page 2

-He should not gloss over the sins of those who err, but cut them out while he can, as soon as they begin to sprout, remembering the fate of Eli, priest of Shiloh 1 Samuel 2:11-4:18….
-Strike your son with a rod and you will free his soul from death Proverbs 23:14.
-(Rule of St. Benedict 2.26-29)
+He should not gloss over the sins of those who err, but cut them out while he can, as soon as they begin to sprout, remembering the fate of Eli, priest of Shiloh 1 Samuel 2:11-4:18 (RB 2.26-29).

 Home » raising children » Page 2

 In his teaching, the abbot should always observe the Apostle’s recommendation, in which he says: Use argument, appeal, reproof 2 Timothy 4:2.
 This means that he must vary with circumstances, threatening and coaxing by turns, stern as a taskmaster, devoted and tender as only a father can be.
-(Rule of St. Benedict 2.23-24)
+(RB 2.23-24)

 Home » raising children » Page 2